Yong Hye-in

-Yong Hye-in (born 12 April 1990) is a South Korean civil society activist and leader of the Basic Income Party.
-She was one of the main proponents of the silent march campaign, Stay Where You Are, that originated in an announcement made during the Sinking of MV Sewol in 2014.
+Yong Hye-in (born 12 April 1990) is a South Korean civil society activist who has served as the leader of the Basic Income Party since 2022.
+She was one of the main proponents of the silent march campaign, Stay Where You Are, that originated in an announcement made during the sinking of MV Sewol in 2014.

-In the National Assembly, she serves on the Public Administration and Security Committee, Strategy and Finance Committee and Gender Equality and Family Committee.
+In the National Assembly, she serves on the Public Administration and Security Committee, Strategy and Finance Committee, and Gender Equality and Family Committee.
 She is also a senior fellow and member of the National Assembly Forum on Basic Income study.